Geometric Rescaling Algorithms for Submodular Function Minimization

 We will assume that the function $f$ is given via an {\em evaluation oracle}: for every set $S\subseteq V$, we can query the value $f(S)$ in time $\EO$.
 We will assume throughout that $f(\emptyset)=0$; this is without loss of generality.
 In the {\em submodular function minimization (SFM)} problem, the objective is to find a minimizer of this function:

-The first polynomial-time -- indeed, strongly polynomial -- algorithm was given by Gr\"otschel, Lov\'asz, and \mbox{Schrijver} in 1981, using the ellipsoid method \cite{glsbook}.
+The first weakly polynomial-time algorithm was given by Gr\"otschel, Lov\'asz, and Schrijver in 1981 \cite{Grotschel1981}, whereas the first strongly polynomial algorithm was given by the same authors in their 1988 book \cite{glsbook}.
+Both algorithms used the ellipsoid method.
 It remained an important goal to find a strongly polynomial combinatorial algorithm; this question was resolved independently by Schrijver \cite{schrijver2000} and by Iwata, Fleischer, and Fujishige \cite{IFF} in 2000.
 Currently the best running time of a combinatorial algorithm is $O(n^5\cdot\EO+n^6)$ by Orlin \cite{orlin2009}.
 In a recent breakthrough, Lee, Sidford, and Wong \cite{LSW} provided a $O(n^3 \log^2 n \cdot \EO + n^4 \log^{O(1)} n)$ algorithm based on a new cutting-planes method.